Darker Still

 Darker Still is the seventh studio album by Australian metalcore band Parkway Drive.
 It was released on 9 September 2022 through Resist and Epitaph Records.
 The album was produced by George Hadji-Christou.

+At the AIR Awards of 2023, the album was nominated for Best Independent Heavy Album or EP.

+At the 2023 ARIA Music Awards, the album was nominated for Best Group and Best Hard Rock/Heavy Metal Album.

 Background and promotion

 On 11 January 2022, the band announced a North American tour in May and June, supported by Hatebreed, The Black Dahlia Murder, and Stick to Your Guns.
 However, on 6 April, they announced the cancellation of the tour, stating that "the relentless nature of being in this band has given us very little time to reflect on who we are as individuals, who we want to be and the toll it is taking on ourselves and our friendships."
 On 23 May, it was announced that for their mental health, Parkway Drive would be taking a break from activity, but clarified that they "are here to stay".

 On 7 June, following a series of teasers released on various social media, the band unveiled a brand new single entitled "Glitch" along with a music video.
 On 8 June, the band announced that their Fall 2022 European tour with Lorna Shore and While She Sleeps would continue as scheduled with a rebrand, and new music to accompany said tour.
 On 6 July, the band released the second single "The Greatest Fear" and its corresponding music video.
 At the same time, they officially announced the album itself while also revealed the album cover, the track list and release date.
 On 22 August, the band published the third single and title track "Darker Still".